Quantum violations in the Instrumental scenario and their relations to the Bell scenario: The instrumental scenario and its relation to the Bell scenario

 The Instrumental scenario can also be understood as a Bell scenario with relaxed causality constraints.
 Such relaxations of the Bell scenario have been considered previously.
 For instance, the no-communication assumption between the variables $A$ and $B$ in the Bell scenario has been relaxed in Refs.~\cite{Brask2017,Chaves2015}, leading to the Signalling-Between-Outputs scenario represented in \figref{fig.DAG_sbo}.
 Other works have considered modified Bell scenarios wherein one no longer assumes that the measurement inputs $X$ and $Y$ could have been set-up freely \cite{barrett_how_2011,putz_arbitrarily_2014}.
 The Instrumental scenario represents simultaneous relaxation of both the measurement-freedom and no-communication assumptions: not only may the outcome of the measurement performed at $B$ depend directly on the distant outcome $A$, but furthermore the measurement setting $Y$ is not chosen freely but is instead fixed entirely by the value $A$ output by the distant measurement device.

-We remark that testing for membership in $\mathcal{T}_{\text{Instr}}$, by admitting an extension to $\mathcal{T}_{\text{Bell}}$ per Eq.\eqref{eq:IntsrBellRelationship}, generalizes to \emph{any} well defined correlation set in the Bell scenario.
+We remark that testing for membership in $\mathcal{T}_{\text{Instr}}$, by admitting an extension to $\mathcal{T}_{\text{Bell}}$ per Eq.~\eqref{eq:IntsrBellRelationship}, generalizes to any well defined correlation set in the Bell scenario{, not just $\mathcal{C}$, $\mathcal{Q}$, or GPT correlations}.
 For example, one might consider relaxations of the quantum set corresponding to levels of the Navascu{\'e}s-Pironio-Ac{\'{\i}}n (NPA) hierarchy \cite{NPA,NPAprl}, including the set known as Almost Quantum Correlations~\cite{AQC}, or tests for compatibility with a restricted Hilbert space dimension~\cite{Vertesi2014NPA,Vertesi2015NPA,Sikora2016HSD}.
 All those correlation membership tests for the Bell scenario can be applied to the Instrumental scenario by simply introducing existential quantifiers: Does an extension of $p(ab|x)\equiv p(ab|x,y{=}a)$ exist to $p(ab|x,y{\neq}a)$ such that the relevant condition for membership in $\mathcal{T}_{\text{Bell}}$ is satisfied?
-This modification is especially easy for testing NPA-level compatibility, as those semidefinite tests already natively support unspecified probabilities.
+This modification is especially easy for testing NPA-level compatibility, as those semidefinite tests already natively support {input data where not all the probabilities are specified}.